aws-samples/protecting-workloads-workshop/docs/builder-session/assess.md

 ### Setting up Amazon Inspector

-Now that you know the name of your AWS CloudFormation stack, you will configure Amazon Inspector to scan the instance for vilnerabilities.
+Now that you know the name of your AWS CloudFormation stack, you will configure Amazon Inspector to scan the instance for vulnerabilities.
 You will first define the *target* for inspector, namely the instances that Inspector will scan.
 You will then define the *template* which includes both the *target* you defined as well as the kinds of scans to run.
 You will then run the scan against the template.

 ### Configure the Amazon Inspector target